 - Automation improvements.
 From testing to some security functions, automation of processes is a key component of a transformed enterprise that supports a DevOps culture.

-Enabling DevOps culture requires new processes, and a fresh mindset that stems from Agile philosophy.
+Enabling DevOps culture requires new processes and a fresh mindset that stems from Agile philosophy.

 Once teams understand the agile mindset of continuous learning and “customer-comes-first” thinking, that is seeing the entire system from the customer’s perspective, they can adopt new processes to support a DevOps environment.

 DevOps is more than just source code repositories and other tools, is really about influencing company culture, replacing traditional development and operations silos with collaborative teams.
-This way of work establishes a culture that focuses on fostering collaboration to achieve shared goals and eliminate hierachical interactions, promotes open communication and encourages feedback.
-In addition, such environment motivates teams to ask question and find answers, encourage knowledge sharing, and bring the development and operations teams together, thus ensuring continuous deployment.
+This way of work establishes a culture that focuses on fostering collaboration to achieve shared goals and eliminate hierachical interactions, promotes open communication, and encourages feedback.
+In addition, such environment motivates teams to ask questions and find answers, encourage knowledge sharing, and bring the development and operations teams together, thus ensuring continuous deployment.

-You must be ready to say goodbye to disastrous long-term projects, your team must be open to automate where they can, open to test driven development, be serious about PaaS, enable a blame free culture with transparency and good communication, and understand governance and security.
+You must be ready to say goodbye to disastrous long-term projects, your team must be open to automate where they can, open to test-driven development, be serious about PaaS, enable a blame-free culture with transparency and good communication, and understand governance and security.